Coordination and Mobility Management

 - Utilizing Technologies

 - Outside of the coordination meetings, the mobility manager also keeps in regular contact with partners in the region.
-Many times travel is required for face to face meetings, but often teleconferencing is used reach multiple agencies for specific initiatives.
-A valuable tool for these meetings is the ability to share screens using web-based technology such as GoToMeeting.
+Many times, travel is required for face to face meetings, but often teleconferencing is used reach multiple agencies for specific initiatives.
+A valuable tool for these meetings is the ability to share screens using web-based technology such as GoToMeeting or Zoom.
 Sharing a screen creates a more engaged conversation, especially when reviewing grant opportunities, service designs and needs analysis.
 Mr. Morris highly encourages visual tools such as maps or other graphics to better communicate strategies and ensure partners are on the same page.
 Mr. Morris has found that use of visual aids often fosters more robust conversations around passenger transportation priorities.

 In 2012, National RTAP reached out to former NACOG Mobility Management Planner, Jason Kelly, to discuss the many hats a mobility manager wears to build successful partnerships and enhance regional mobility.
 The seven hats below were outlined by Mr. Kelly as roles a mobility manager may need to play on any given day: